patrickchugh/terravision-ai/README.md

    # Test connection to Ollama
    curl http://localhost:11434/api/tags

-   # Update OLLAMA_HOST in modules/cloud_config.py if using remote server
+   # Update OLLAMA_HOST in modules/cloud_config.py with external IP not local IP if using remote server

    ```

 ### Debug Mode